NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 addition, running the repository separately from the CA offers flexibility in changing publication strategy and redundancy.

-The repository functions for Krill can be accessed through the ``publishers`` subcommand in the CLI:
+The repository functions for Krill can be accessed through the :command:`publishers` subcommand in the CLI:

 .. code-block:: text